Applications available for lottery for pre-K spots for

 step is more important in your child's education than the first one.

-this September the City School District of Albany will offer more than
+the City School District of Albany offers more than

 1,000 full-day prekindergarten seats in

 The district offers prekindergarten programs to 3-year-olds and 4-year-olds.

 Each program is enrolled through a lottery designed to provide access to

 all Albany children.

 an application at Central Registration, located at 75 Watervliet Ave.,